-- Find non-conforming product (within 2 days). - Receive a new certified species (within 10 days). - Receive certified product from a new supplier (within 10 days). - Add more than or equal to 25% of new sites since your previous audit (within 10 days). - Appoint new staff as your Chain of Custody contact person (within 10 days). - Failed to meet the performance criteria in the the Labour Eligibility Requirements (for example a Zero Tolerance issue is found during your amfori BSCI audit) (within 2 days). - Change certification body. - Wish to complain about your auditor or certification body.
+- Find non-conforming product (within 2 days). - Receive a new certified species (within 10 days). - Receive certified product from a new supplier (within 10 days). - Add more than or equal to 25% of new sites since your previous audit (within 10 days). - Appoint new staff as your Chain of Custody contact person (within 10 days). - Failed to meet the labour performance criteria in the Chain of Custody Standard (for example a Zero Tolerance issue is found during your amfori BSCI audit) (within 2 days). - Change certification body. - Complain about your auditor or certification body.